Iris hexagona: Description

 Iris hexagona has thick (around 2–2. cm in diameter), greenish, branching rhizomes, that can spread to form large colonies of plants.
 The rhizomes are shallow rooted and can spread up to 30 cm per plant.

 Arising from the rhizomes are the basal leaves, which are yellow-green to bright green and sword-shaped.
 They can grow up to between 30–100 cm, (or 2 feet), and between 1.2–3 cm wide.
 They overlap at the base, similar to a fan, but some leaves grow on the flowering stem.
 After the plant has flowered, the leaves wither and die, to re-grow in the autumn (for the next season).

 The flowering stem (or stalk) grows up to between 30–90 cmor 12–36 inches).
 The stem is usually straight but sometimes slightly zig-zag, or flexuous (winding), with 1 -2 branches.

 At the top of the stem are several groups of flowers in later spring, between late March to May (in the US), and between June and July (in the UK).
 Each flower arises from an axil (or spathe), of a reduced leaf (except the top flower), and the single (or double) flowers open in succession.
 They have a slight fragrance which is similar to sandalwood.

-The flowers come in a range of shades of blue, from violet, to bluish purple, to lavender.
-Although there are occasionally white or greenish-white forms.

-The flowers are generally between 4 and 4.75 in across.
-They have yellow signal, crest, ridge or mid-rib, and a perianth tube of 2–3 cm, and 3 sepals (or falls) that are widely spreading (about 2 inches or 5 cm) and arching downward.
-The 3 standards are smaller and narrower than the sepals.
+The flowers come in a range of shades of blue, from violet, to bluish purple, to lavender, although there are occasionally white or greenish-white forms.
+They are generally between 4 and 4.75 in across, and have yellow signal, crest, ridge or mid-rib, and linear yellow anthers The perianth tube neasures 2–3 cm, and the three sepals (or "falls") spread widely (about 2 inches or 5 cm) and arch downward.
+The three more upright "standards" interspersed between the "falls" are smaller and narrower than those.

-It also has linear yellow anthers.

 After flowering, the plant produces a seed capsule in early summer.
-The six-angled seed pod, (which gives rise to its name 'hexagona'), has a ventricose (a swelling on one side).
+The six-angled seed pod, (which gives rise to its name 'hexagona'), is ventricose (has a swelling on one side).
 It is between 3–6 cm.
 The large and heavy pods, contain large light brown seeds that are D-shaped and 4–6 mm across.
 The seeds are generally described as being 'corky', so they can float on the water.

-Biochemistry
+Cytogenetics

 As most irises are diploid, having two sets of chromosomes.
 This can be used to identify hybrids and classification of groupings.

-It has a chromosome count: 2n=44 (Riley, 1942). and 2n=44 (Snoad 1952).
+It has a chromosome count: 2n=44 (Riley, 1942).